microsoft/Windows-driver-samples/audio/sysvad/README.md

 **2. Install the driver**

-The SlateAudioSample driver package contains a sample driver and 2 driver extension samples.
+The TabletAudioSample or PhoneAudioSample driver package contains a sample driver and 2 driver extension samples.
 The following instructions show you how to install and test the sample driver.
 Here's the general syntax for the devcon tool that you will use to install the driver:

 **devcon install \<*INF file*>\<*hardware ID*\>**

 The INF file required for installing this driver is *sysvad.inf*.
-Here's how to find the hardware ID for installing the *SlateAudioSample.sys* sample: On the target computer, navigate to the folder that contains the files for your driver (for example, *C:\\SysvadDriver*).
+Here's how to find the hardware ID for installing the *TabletAudioSample.sys or PhoneAudioSample* sample: On the target computer, navigate to the folder that contains the files for your driver (for example, *C:\\SysvadDriver*).
 Then right-click the INF file (*sysvad.inf*) and open it with Notepad.
 Use Ctrl+F to find the [MicrosoftDS] section.
 Note that there is a comma-separated element at the end of the row.
 The element after the comma shows the hardware ID.
-So for this sample, the hardware ID is \*SYSVAD\_SLATEAUDIO.
+So for this sample, the hardware ID is \*ROOT\sysvad_TabletAudioSample.

 On the target computer, open a Command Prompt window as Administrator.
 Navigate to your driver package folder, and enter the following command:

-**devcon install sysvad.inf \*SYSVAD\_SLATEAUDIO**
+**devcon install sysvad.inf \*ROOT\sysvad_TabletAudioSample*

 If you get an error message about *devcon* not being recognized, try adding the path to the *devcon* tool.
 For example, if you copied it to a folder called *C:\\Tools*, then try using the following command:

-**c:\\tools\\devcon install sysvad.inf   \*SYSVAD\_SLATEAUDIO**
+**c:\\tools\\devcon install sysvad.inf   \*ROOT\sysvad_TabletAudioSample**

 For more detailed instructions, see [Configuring a Computer for Driver Deployment, Testing, and Debugging](http://msdn.microsoft.com/en-us/library/windows/hardware/hh698272(v=vs.85).aspx).